Chicago VII

-Chicago VII is the sixth studio album (seventh overall) by American rock band Chicago and was released in 1974.
+Chicago VII is the sixth studio album by American rock band Chicago.
+It was released on March 11, 1974 by Columbia Records.
 It is notable for being their first double album of new material since 1971's Chicago III and remains their final studio release in that format.
 It features session percussionist Laudir de Oliveira, who would become a full-fledged band member for the release of Chicago VIII the following year.

 Background

 While touring in support of Chicago VI in 1973, the band began getting restless and started integrating some lengthy jazz instrumentals into their sets.
 While audiences' reactions varied, Chicago greatly enjoyed the experience, decided (after years of talking about it) to record a pure jazz-influenced set of tracks, and headed straight to producer James William Guercio's Caribou Ranch studios to cut their ambitious new album.
-Vocals aren't present on the release until track 6, twenty-five minutes and twenty-eight seconds into the album.

 While the sessions began well, there was soon dissension within the group about the jazz project, with, reportedly, Peter Cetera and Guercio both wary of the commercial risk of such an undertaking.
 While the band reasoned that some of the jazzy material was too good to throw away, the others finally relented and accepted including the more pop and rock-oriented songs that the band had composed in the meantime.
 Almost by accident, Chicago had another double album on their hands.